 The goal of the competition was to find applications for waste materials, a very complex goal because of the low concentration of valuable metals.
 As a consequence, the repurposing of these metals was almost impossible from an economic point of view.
 The idea was to repurpose as much as possible the granulometry of the analysis showcased for this challenge.

-However, this challenge grabbed the attention of more than 70 participants, who submitted applications that already exist in other fields together with completely new and innovative ideas.
+However, this challenge grabbed the attention of more than 70 participants, who submitted applications that already exist in other fields together with completely new and innovative mining technologies.
 Finally, 3 high-potential opportunities have been identified for the construction and energy industries, and their prototyping is being considered.

 More mining technologies were covered by Mining.com in an article about another challenge organized by ennomotive and Codelco Tech.